-A spring-loaded, hand-held mechanical instrument called the Activator Adjusting Instrument provides a quick, low-force impulse at specific points.
+The Activator Method chiropractic technique uses a spring-loaded, hand-held mechanical instrument called the Activator adjusting instrument.
+This instrument allows chiropractors to provide a quick, low-force impulse at specific points.

 In This Article: